mitranim/wordplay/readme.md

 gorodog (dog town) [ru] © LJ

-Horsus Heresy (one giant koñ) [🐴] © LR
+Horsus Heresy (one giant koñ) [🐴] © VA

 needles to say © M

-colonice (colonize something but be nice to natives) © LR
+colonice (colonize something but be nice to natives) © VA

 airticle (a bunch of hot air) © M

 modifee (payment for an upgrade) © Igor

-ambullance (ambulance that bullies you?) © LR
+ambullance (ambulance that bullies you?) © VA

 paynding (not paid yet) © M